Skip to main content

 Manually trigger the build GitHub Actions

-To trigger the GitHub Actions builds, use the xPack actions:
+To trigger the GitHub Actions builds, utilise the xpm actions:

 • trigger-workflow-build-win32-x64

-The scripts behind these actions require the GITHUB_API_DISPATCH_TOKEN variable to be present in the environment, and the organization PUBLISH_TOKEN to be visible in the Settings → Action → Secrets page.
+The scripts behind these actions require the GITHUB_API_DISPATCH_TOKEN variable to be present in the environment, and the organisation PUBLISH_TOKEN to be visible in the Settings → Action → Secrets page.

-These commands use the xpack-development branch of this repo.
+These commands utilise the xpack-development branch of this repository.

 Durations & resulting binaries